-The College advocates that a Clerkship Director have a minimum of 0.5 FTE of dedicated time in order to successfully run a Clerkship.
-The Associate Clerkship Director provides essential redundancy in clerkship leadership, specifically in the absence of the Clerkship Director, and should be allotted 0.2 FTE.
-The site or rotation directors, is/are anticipated to require 0.1 FTE to meet to meet the obligations of their role.
+The College advocates that a Clerkship Director have a minimum of 50% FTE of dedicated time in order to successfully run a Clerkship.
+The Associate Clerkship Director provides essential redundancy in clerkship leadership, specifically in the absence of the Clerkship Director, and should be allotted 20% FTE.
+The Assistant Clerkship Director(s), who serve as site or rotation directors, is/are anticipated to require 10% FTE to meet the obligations of their role.

-Overall, 1.0 FTE is necessary to adequately manage a core clerkship.
+Overall, at least 100% FTE is necessary to adequately manage a core clerkship.